 • Former High Court Judge Dame Judith Potter DNZM CBE announced as chair of the Dilworth Redress Programme Panel, working alongside Professor Ian Lambie ONZM and Ms Rukumoana Schaafhausen MNZM; the Panel begins its work in August 2022

 • Hon.
-Dame Silvia Cartwright ONZ PCNZM DBE QSO DStJ and Frances Joychild QC announced to lead the Independent Inquiry which begins its work in July 2022
+Dame Silvia Cartwright ONZ PCNZM DBE QSO DStJ and Frances Joychild KC announced to lead the Independent Inquiry which begins its work in July 2022

 • Dilworth consults on the draft Terms of Reference for the independent Dilworth Redress Programme.